rollbear/trompeloeil/README.md

 A header only mocking framework for C++14.

-See this [introduction](http://playfulprogramming.blogspot.com/2014/12/introducing-trompeloeil-c-mocking.html) to get up to speed.

-Follow up with the post on [sequencing](http://playfulprogramming.blogspot.se/2015/01/sequence-control-with-trompeloeil-c.html) for examples on how to restrict or relax allowed sequences of matching calls.
+After the intro above, follow up with the post on [sequencing](http://playfulprogramming.blogspot.se/2015/01/sequence-control-with-trompeloeil-c.html) for examples on how to restrict or relax allowed sequences of matching calls.

 If you want to contribute, read ACCU
 [overload 125](http://accu.org/var/uploads/journals/Overload125.pdf)